-Expelled students or those who have withdrawn are not entitled to readmission unless a written request is submitted to the Campus Director/President and is approved.
+Expelled students are not entitled to be readmitted unless a written request is submitted to the Campus Director/President and is approved.
+The admissions representative must submit a Re-Enrollment Request form to Financial Aid and Registrar departments as part of standard operating procedure.
 Students re-entering the college are charged current tuition rates for the time required to complete the program, plus a \$150 reinstatement fee, and will be required to re-enter on a conditional status.

-If the student feels the college has made an error in its decision to expel, he or she should submit arguments in writing and address it to the attention of the Campus Director/President.
+If the student believes the college has made an error in its decision to expel, he or she must submit arguments in writing and address it to the attention of the Campus Director/President within two weeks of the expulsion date.
 The case will then be reviewed by the Campus Director/President whose decision is final.

-Students who are denied initial admission to the College may reapply for admission after 90 days from the date of the denial.
+Students who are denied initial admission to the College or are expelled may reply for admission after 90 days from the date of the denial.